dmcr/5050Draw/PLAN.md

 ## Prize System
 - All participants eligible to win regardless of payment status
-- Prize starts at $50 CAD
+- Prize = Number of paid-up participants (at time of draw) + carry-over amount
-- If winner is paid up: prize awarded, resets to $50 for next draw
+- If winner is paid up: prize awarded, carry-over resets to $0 for next draw
-- If winner is not paid up: prize rolls over, increases by $50 for next draw
+- If winner is not paid up: prize rolls over, entire prize becomes carry-over for next draw
-- Winners sheet tracks both current prize and next prize amount
+- Winners sheet tracks both current prize amount and carry-over amount
 - Winner's "Paid Until" date preserved in Winners sheet as historical record

 ## Implementation Details